marcdotson/data-5600/README.md

 | B+  | 87-89%  | C   | 73-76% | D-  | 60-62% |
 | B   | 83-86%  | C-  | 70-72% | E   | 0-59%  |

-Students are encouraged to review their graded work and ask questions to avoid repeated mistakes.
-Letter grades will be determined as follows.

 ### Exercises (20%)

-Each lecture ends with an exercise that is due before the following class when a student will be called on at random to share their exercise solution.
+Each lecture ends with an exercise that is due before the following class.
 While students are encouraged to work together, each student is required to submit their own work.
+Each class begins with a student being called on at random to share their exercise solution.
-Additionally, for each exercise every student will be randomly assigned to review one other student’s exercise.
+Additionally, for each exercise, every student will be randomly assigned to review one other student’s exercise solution.

 Students won’t get credit for an exercise if they don’t submit their exercise on time, aren’t prepared to share their exercise when called on